Generic name: varicella zoster immune globulin [ VAR-i-SEL-a-ZOS-ter-im-MUNE-GLOB-ue-lin ]

 This medicine is usually given only once.
 However, in some cases your doctor may recommend a second dose, especially if you are re-exposed to varicella zoster virus more than 3 weeks after your immune globulin injection.

 A single dose may need to be injected into more than one place on your body, depending on your size.
-Varicella zoster immune globulin doses are based on weight.
+Varizig doses are based on weight.

 What happens if I miss a dose?

-Since this medicine is usually given only once, you are not likely to miss a dose.
+Since Varizig is usually given only once, you are not likely to miss a dose.
 Contact your doctor if you do not receive all recommended doses.

 What happens if I overdose?